COVID-19 and Planning Your Irish Gap Year

 Are Gap Year Programs running in Spring 2021?

-Yes, we running both our Irish Arts & Culture Program and Adventure & Leadership Programs starting February of 2021.
+Yes, we are running both our Irish Arts & Culture Program and Adventure & Leadership Programs starting February of 2021.
 We are also running our Adventure & Leadership and our Arts & Culture Immersion programs starting on the 19th of May for 30 days.

 Travel from the US to Ireland (Green List)

 Persons travelling from countries on the Green List will now not have to undergo any form of restricted movement upon entering the country.
 The green list will be updated and amended every 2 weeks by the Irish Government.

 The Green List is initially drafted by officials in the European Union and then given to each member country including Ireland.
 Each member Government can then adopt the list or make changes to it.

 Persons from countries not on the Green List can still travel to Ireland but will have to restrict their movements for 14 days.

 Will I have to restrict my movements on arrival to the Program?